sahilKullar/frontend-components/README.md

 # frontend-components

-> In this project we will ;earn to apply your introductory
+> In this project we will learn to apply the introductory
 > knowledge of HTML, CSS, and JavaScript to build beautiful,
 > real-world components.
 In this project, we'll go through the
 > process of developing several complex components, including: